Research with a One Health perspective

-Research on antimicrobial resistance is a way to gain knowledge that is needed to take measures and develop strategies against spread of resistant bacteria and resistance genes.
-Further, better knowledge on how to treat animals optimally with antimicrobials will improve animal health and reduce the total consumption.
+Research on antibiotic resistance is a way to gain knowledge that is needed to take measures and develop strategies against the spread of resistant bacteria and resistance genes.
+Improved knowledge on how to treat animals optimally with antibiotics will improve animal health and reduce the total consumption.
+Development of surveillance programs and novel diagnostics tools will increase the knowledge on resistance levels, which is crucial information for selecting the optimal treatment strategy.